 What does coffee equipment maintenance in St. Petersburg FL typically include?

 Professional maintenance covers descaling (removing mineral buildup), cleaning group heads and steam wands, replacing worn gaskets, checking pressure and temperature calibration, inspecting water filters, and lubricating moving parts.
 For super-automatic machines, it also includes cleaning the brewing unit and draw-off valves.
 Every service should end with a test shot to ensure quality.
+Busy Bean Coffee includes all of this and more in our managed plans.

 How often should I schedule maintenance for my coffee equipment?